fpereiro/gotoB/tutorial/tutorial.md

 1. Define a function for each part of the app that needs to change.
 2. Call that function whenever the relevant part of the state changes.

-Defining specific functions for specific parts of the app, and calling the right one when the state changes, can quickly become unmaintainable.
-We'll see why in the second part of this tutorial, when we start developing an app.
+Defining specific functions for specific parts of the app, and calling the right one when the state changes, can quickly become unmaintainable, for two reasons:

+1. Components can have sub-components, each with its own data dependencies.
+This means that, to redraw things efficiently, you need one function per each subcomponent in your app.
+2. A part of the state can be modified by multiple interactions.
+Each interaction that modifies a certain part of the state must then be responsible for updating each component that depends on the state.

+We'll see an extended example of this in the second part of this tutorial, when we start developing an app.

 We're now almost done with the first part of this tutorial!
 The last chapter awaits.
 In it, we will explore the role of JavaScript in webapps.